← Back to projects

 Code Showcase 13

 Reranking propagates through every public entry point via keyword arguments.
-At ~$0.0005 per reranked retrieval using Haiku, you could run 2,000 reranked retrievals for $1.
-The latency add of 1-2 seconds is acceptable for document generation pipelines.
+At roughly $0.0005 per reranked retrieval with Haiku, $1 buys you 2,000 reranked retrievals.
+The 1 to 2 second latency add is fine for document generation pipelines.
+Less fine for interactive Q&A.

 python